google-ar/WebARonTango/README.md

 This approach has some benefits:

-1. There is no need to retrieve the pixels of the image.
+1. There is no need to retrieve the pixels of the image (it is not very efficient to pass a whole frame from native to JavaScript).
 2. There is full control over the camera image in WebGL (in a fragment shader for example).
-3. It uses a common way to handle video content (texImage2D already has a HTMLVideoElement overload).
+3. It uses a common way to handle video content (`texImage2D` already has some overloads for using `HTMLVideoElement`, `HTMLCanvasElement` or `HTMLImageElement` among others).

-But the current implementation has a problem too as the way the camera image is handled inside the texImage2D call requires to use an OpenGL extension that is not available in WebGL at the moment.
-The Chromium modification that you can find in the repository includes the activation of this extension internally, but you also need to recall that you will need to use the extension in your shader:
+But the current implementation has a problem too as the way the camera image is handled inside the `texImage2D` call requires to use an OpenGL extension that is not available in WebGL at the moment: [OES_EGL_image_external](https://www.khronos.org/registry/gles/extensions/OES/OES_EGL_image_external.txt).
+The Android Chromium WebAR modification in this repository includes the activation of this extension internally.
+It is important to note that the fragment shader to render the video feed will also need to use the corresponding extension:

 ```
 #extension GL_OES_EGL_image_external : require